mohamedsaif/akv-secret-csi/README.md

 #### Installing AKV CSI via AKS Add-On

+>**NOTE:** As of this commit, I've detected an issue with auto-rotation of secrets using CSI with AKS add-on experience.
+If auto-rotation is critical to your implementation, I would recommend using the helm installation instead until this issue is resolved.

 Although you can enable it via Azure Portal, I highly recommend enabling it via CLI to ensure all required configuration exists:

 ```bash